-We incorporate a "management by objective" system throughout our organization to establish performance goals that are in addition to our financial goals.
+We incorporate a "management by objective" system throughout our organization to establish performance goals that supplement our financial goals.
 Management establishes five-year corporate milestones, and then derives from them annual and quarterly corporate milestones.
 Each milestone is reviewed, revised and approved, and subsequently the scores reviewed and approved, by our Board.
-In addition, for 2012, each named executive officer established quarterly personal Key Initiatives approved by the Chief Executive Officer that were in line with each quarter's corporate milestones.
-Quarterly corporate milestones in 2012 included sensitive business objectives applicable to our entire Company focusing on confidential cost targets, major customer transactions, new product development, manufacturing plans, process enhancements, and inventory turns.
-For 2012, personal Key Initiative objectives included executing on confidential cost and revenue targets, achieving liquidity objectives, product development, market expansion, manufacturing and process efficiencies, among others.
+In addition, for fiscal 2013, each named executive officer established quarterly personal Key Initiatives approved by the Chief Executive Officer that were in line with each quarter's corporate milestones.
+Quarterly corporate milestones in fiscal 2013 included sensitive business objectives applicable to our entire company, focusing on confidential cost targets, major customer transactions, new product development, manufacturing plans, process enhancements, and inventory turns.
+For fiscal 2013, personal Key Initiative objectives included executing on confidential cost and revenue targets, achieving liquidity objectives, product development, market expansion, manufacturing and process efficiencies, among others.
 The Chief Executive Officer's Key Initiatives consisted solely of the quarterly corporate milestones that our Board approved after discussion with the Chief Executive Officer.
-These corporate milestones and personal objectives are typically challenging in nature and designed to encourage the individual to achieve success in his or her position during the performance period.
-In 2010, we achieved an average of 95% of our corporate milestones and an average of 87% of the personal Key Initiatives for our 2010 named executive officers.
-In 2011, we achieved an average of 84% of our corporate milestones and an average of 81% of the personal Key Initiatives for our 2011 named executive officers.
-The percentages of achievement were lower in 2011 due to challenging market conditions in the solar industry.
-However, because we did not achieve our threshold adjusted profit before tax targets in the first two quarters of fiscal 2011, no bonuses were earned under the 2011 Quarterly Bonus Plan for those quarters.
+These corporate milestones and personal objectives are typically challenging in nature and designed to encourage the individual to achieve success in his position during the performance period.
+In fiscal 2011, we achieved an average of 84% of our corporate milestones and an average of 81% of the personal Key Initiatives for our 2011 named executive officers.
+The percentages of achievement for fiscal 2011 were lower than those in fiscal 2010 due to challenging market conditions in the solar industry, and because we did not achieve our threshold targets in respect of our quarterly profitability metric in the first two quarters of fiscal 2011, no bonuses were earned under the 2011 Quarterly Bonus Plan for those quarters.
+In fiscal 2012, however, we achieved an average of 87% of our corporate milestones and an average of 85% of the personal Key Initiatives for our 2012 named executive officers.

-The annual adjusted profit before tax threshold under our 2012 Quarterly Bonus Program was exceeded and achieved at the maximum level.
-The quarterly corporate milestone scores ranged from 80% to 93% and averaged 87% for the four quarters of 2012.
-The personal Key Initiative scores for the named executive officers ranged from 64% to 104%, and averaged 85% for the four quarters of 2012.
-Each named executive officer achieved greater than threshold performance in all four quarters of 2012 under the 2012 Quarterly Bonus Plan.
+In fiscal 2013, the thresholds in respect of our quarterly profitability metric under our 2013 Quarterly Bonus Program were exceeded and achieved at the maximum level.
+The quarterly corporate milestone scores ranged from 81% to 88% and averaged 83% for the four quarters of fiscal 2013.
+The combined personal Key Initiative scores for our named executive officers ranged from 81% to 89%, and averaged 85% for the four quarters of fiscal 2013.
+Each named executive officer achieved greater than threshold performance in all four quarters of fiscal 2013 under the 2013 Quarterly Bonus Plan.
 Actual payments were determined based on each individual's attainment of personal Key Initiatives.
 Bonus amounts are reflected in the following table:

-2012 Total Non-Equity Incentive Plan Compensation
+2013 Total Non-Equity Incentive Plan Compensation

-2012 Quarterly Bonus I 2012 Annual Bonus Program Compensation Total Non-Equity Incentive Plan Q1 Payout (\$) (1) Q2 Payout (\$) (1) Q3 Payout (\$) (1) Q4 Payout (\$) (1) Payout (\$) Compensation (\$) Thomas H. Werner 87,131 85,772 75,206 78,047 725,824 1,051,980 Charles D. Boynton 26,578 26,575 26,679 26,135 228,635 334,602 Howard J. Wenger 31,198 35,079 36,425 28,004 326,621 457,326 Marty T. Neese 38,906 32,156 24,000 30,563 290,330 415,955 Douglas R. Richards 21,693 22,969 23,543 21,757 197,585 287,546 Dennis V. Arriola (2) n/a n/a n/a n/a n/a n/a
+2013 Quarterly Bonus Bonus Program Compensation Total Non-Equity Incentive Plan Q1 Payout (\$) (1) Q2 Payout (\$) (1) Q3 Payout (\$) (1) Q4 Payout (\$) (1) Payout (\$) Compensation (\$) Thomas H. Werner 57,157 61,871 56,883 58,359 927,444 1,161,714 Charles D. Boynton 24,143 19,962 21,356 21,027 350,368 436,855 Howard J. Wenger 30,008 28,749 26,198 27,141 417,350 529,446 Marty T. Neese 24,750 23,729 23,766 25,172 370,977 468,394 Douglas J. Richards 15,793 14,930 17,705 16,375 252,471 317,273

-(1) The payment under the 2012 Quarterly Bonus Program was made in one lump sum in February 2013 after the achievement of the annual profit before tax measure was approved by the Compensation Committee, although in each quarter, the named executive's officer's Key Initiative scores were measured and the quarterly corporate milestone scores were measured.
+(1) The payments under the 2013 Quarterly Bonus Program were made following the end of each quarter after the achievement of targets in respect of the quarterly profitability metric were approved by the Compensation Committee, the named executive's officer's Key Initiative scores were measured and the quarterly corporate milestone scores were measured.